 The delicate creaminess balanced by mild acidity make it delicious served with fresh tomatoes, prosciutto crudo and good quality extra virgin olive oil.
 Or for simplicity at its finest, try slices of burrino spread onto warm pieces of bread accompanied by a full-bodied red wine.

 Burrata is also easy to cook with lending itself to antipasto as well as pasta dishes as well as with meat, fish and vegetables.
 See our recipe ideas below:

-Try these recipes for burrata from beef with burrata or lavishly spread on pizza.
+Try these recipes for burrata, from beef tartar with burrata to a lavishly topped burrata pizza.